AMTE Members are invited to submit potential Emerging Issues to the Advocacy Committee (AC).

 State-level issues will likely first be taken up by state affiliates, but should still be reported so we can recognize when they rise to the level of national significance.

 Issues that may further harm communities of underrepresented and historically marginalized people should be considered.
 Moreover, the implications for equity related to any emerging issue that we tackle must be discussed.

-If the EIC decides to take up an issue, what will they do next?
+If the AC decides to take up an issue, what will they do next?

 - Once we define the issues and aspects of it, we might invite the research and equity committees to inform the membership about that issue.